5 ways to use fresh figs you haven't thought of

-And have we got good news for you: It's almost fig season!
-Though dried figs are available year-round, fresh figs start appearing in many parts of the world in late June.
-So you've got just a few weeks to figure out what you're going to do with these juicy, snackable and nutritious (rich in fiber, potassium and manganese!) fruits.
-Luckily, we've spent the off-peak hours working on some great ideas for fig recipes.
-Here are five of of our favorites.
+Though dried figs are available year-round, fresh figs start appearing in many parts of the world in late June and again in late August through October.
+So you’ve got just a few weeks to figure out what you’re going to do with these juicy, snackable and nutritious (rich in fiber, potassium and manganese!) fruits.

 Fig cobbler